jurihock/stftPitchShift/README.md

 Both sources contain a ready-to-use [command line tool](#usage) as well as a library for custom needs.
 See more details in the [build](#build) section.

+Feel free to check out some [demos](http://jurihock.github.io/stftPitchShiftDemo) as well.

 ## Modules

 <details>